James B. Steedman: Printer, soldier, contractor and lawyer and Ohio politician

 When Steedman was fifteen years old, both of his parents died, so to support his siblings he worked as a typesetter for the Lewisburg Democrat newspaper in Lewisburg.
 Two years later he moved down the Ohio River to Louisville, Kentucky, and found work there again as a typesetter for the Louisville Journal.
 He worked as a printer until joining the Texas Army of Sam Houston in 1835.

-After fighting in the Texas War of Independence, Steedman returned to home to Pennsylvania, where he worked on a public works project as a supervisor.
+After fighting in the Texas War of Independence, Steedman returned home to Pennsylvania, where he worked on a public works project as a supervisor.
 In 1835 Steedman moved to Ohio, desiring to become a public works contractor in his own right, but securing contracts proved difficult.
 Steedman decided to return to his newspaper roots and bought a printing press in the city of Napoleon in Henry County, Ohio, where he began publishing the Northwest Democrat newspaper in 1838.
 Also during this time he married Miranda Slides, and eventually contracts for public works began to come in.
 Steedman prospered as a contractor, his firm building early sections of both the Wabash and Erie Canal and the Toledo, Wabash and Western Railway.

 Steedman began his career in politics in 1847, twice winning election to the Ohio General Assembly.
 Afterwards he worked as a railroad conductor and then went to make his fortune in the California Gold Rush in 1849.
 However, prospecting for gold proved difficult so in 1850, Steedman returned to Ohio.
 He was appointed to the state's board for public works, served from 1852 to 1857 (as the president three out of those four years).
 Also during that time, he was admitted to the state's bar association and then established a law practice in Toledo.
 Steedman became an editor of the North-Western Democrat and Toledo Times newspaper and a major general of the 5th Division in the Ohio State Militia in 1857, holding both positions until the beginning of the American Civil War in 1861.
 From 1856 to 1860, he also worked as a printer for the United States Congress.

 In 1860, Steedman was part of Ohio's delegation to the Democratic National Convention when it met in Charleston, South Carolina, and again was an active supporter of Stephen Douglas in Baltimore, Maryland.
 Also in 1860, Steedman campaigned unsuccessfully for election to the U.S. House of Representatives for the district of Toledo.